promethiumjs/promethium/package/README.md

 # PromethiumJS

-A JavaScript Application Framework built on top of [lit-html](https://lit.dev/docs/libraries/standalone-templates/).
+The Radioactive JavaScript Framework.
+Built on top of [lit](https://lit.dev/).
 It aims to make the building of complex web apps simple, easy and nice.